 - 3.12.1 When another agency contacts the establishment regarding possible child protection concerns, this should be directed to the Child Protection Coordinator.
-It is important to verify that this is a genuine contact by making a return phone call before beginning any confidential discussions about a child. - 3.12.2 It is the role of the Child Protection Coordinator to provide clear and suitably detailed information about the child's wellbeing, including any details relating to potential welfare issues. - 3.12.3 Through discreet contact with other members of staff, the Child Protection Coordinator should gather these details as rapidly as is consistent with ensuring good quality information. - 3.12.4 Any undue delay in providing the information to the other agency may result in the child being exposed to unnecessary risk.
-The matter should not be discussed with the child unless the other agency has specifically requested this.
+It is important to verify that this is a genuine contact by making a return phone call before beginning any confidential discussions about a child. - 3.12.2 It is the role of the Child Protection Coordinator to provide clear and suitably detailed information about the child's wellbeing, including any details relating to potential welfare issues. - 3.12.3 Through discreet contact with other members of staff, the Child Protection Co-ordinator should gather these details as rapidly as is consistent with ensuring good quality information. - 3.12.4 Any undue delay in providing the information to the other agency may result in the child being exposed to unnecessary risk.
+The matter should not be discussed with the child unless the other agency has specifically requested this. - 3.12.5 Where requests for information are verbal, a record of what was said and to whom should be maintained within Pastoral Notes.
+Written requests for assessment information may come in the form of an Appendix 3 for an Integrated Assessment Framework.
+Such information is framed under the My World Triangle indicators.
+These reports should be transferred following guidance in the Information Sharing Protocol.